• Home

 Read more about our life

-In the meantime, however, our Retreat House is open but does require that retreatants be vaccinated.
-Until further notice, the confessor/counselor will also not be available.
+Our Retreat House is open but until further notice, access to the confessor/counselor will be very limited and not always guaranteed.
 For more information on safety measures being implemented in our Retreat House and for making a reservation, please email Carol Hensley at information@hcava.org Also, we will continue to livestream daily mass and the main offices of the day: Lauds and Mass at 7.00 a.m.
 (Sunday Mass at 10.00 a.m.); Vespers at 5.30 p.m. and Compline at 7.30 p.m.
 (Please be aware that the quality of both image and sound is far less than ideal because of technical limitations)

 News